 SCIENTIFIC NAME: Pandion haliaetus

-Wingspan four-and-a-half to six feet; length 22 to 25 inches.
+Osprey have a wingspan of four-and-a-half to six feet and a body length of 22 to 25 inches.
 They are dark brown above, white below, and have a white head with a prominent black eye stripe.
 Females usually have a dark spotted "necklace."

-Ospreys have a worldwide distribution, being found at some time in their life cycle on every continent except Antarctica.
+Osprey have a worldwide distribution, being found at some time in their life cycle on every continent except Antarctica.
 They are found breeding in Scotland, and from Scandinavia across northern Europe and Asia to the Pacific.
 Many of these birds winter in Africa.
 They also breed in Australia and some of the surrounding Pacific Islands.
-In North America, ospreys breed from Alaska to Nova Scotia south to the Great Lakes states and along both coasts of the United States.
-Breeding ospreys are also found along the Gulf of Mexico from Florida through Texas, and on some of the Caribbean Islands.
-Migratory ospreys are found during the winter through Mexico, Central America, and South America.
-Ospreys are found year-round in Baja, Mexico, south Florida, and south Texas.
+In North America, osprey breed from Alaska to Nova Scotia south to the Great Lakes states and along both coasts of the United States.
+Breeding osprey are also found along the Gulf of Mexico from Florida through Texas, and on some of the Caribbean Islands.
+Migratory osprey are found during the winter through Mexico, Central America, and South America.
+Osprey are found year-round in Baja, Mexico, south Florida, and south Texas.
 In Minnesota, they are common on northern lakes and along the St. Croix River during summer.
-Recent reintroduction efforts have led to more than a dozen pairs nesting in the Twin Cities area.

 Found near water, they usually nest near the top of large trees but will nest on artificial structures such as power poles, channel markers, or special "osprey platforms."
 (Two-thirds of the ospreys in Wisconsin nest on artificial structures.)
 They also nest on cliffs.